facebookarchive/caffe2/_docs/tutorial-MNIST.md

     r = requests.get(url, stream=True)
     z = zipfile.ZipFile(StringIO.StringIO(r.content))
     z.extractall(path)

+def GenerateDB(image, label, name):
+    name = os.path.join(data_folder, name)
+    print 'DB: ', name
+    if not os.path.exists(name):
+        syscall = "/usr/local/binaries/make_mnist_db --channel_first --db leveldb --image_file " + image + " --label_file " + label + " --output_file " + name
+        # print "Creating database with: ", syscall
+        os.system(syscall)
+    else:
+        print "Database exists already.
+Delete the folder if you have issues/corrupted DB, then rerun this." if os.path.exists(os.path.join(name, "LOCK")):
+            # print "Deleting the pre-existing lock file"
+            os.remove(os.path.join(name, "LOCK"))

 if not os.path.exists(data_folder):
     os.makedirs(data_folder)
 if not os.path.exists(label_file_train):
     DownloadDataset("https://s3.amazonaws.com/caffe2/datasets/mnist/mnist.zip", data_folder)

-def GenerateDB(image, label, name):
-    name = os.path.join(data_folder, name)
-    print 'DB name: ', name
-    syscall = "/usr/local/binaries/make_mnist_db --channel_first --db leveldb --image_file " + image + " --label_file " + label + " --output_file " + name
-    print "Creating database with: ", syscall
-    os.system(syscall)
+if os.path.exists(root_folder):
+    print("Looks like you ran this before, so we need to cleanup those old files...") shutil.rmtree(root_folder)

+os.makedirs(root_folder)
+workspace.ResetWorkspace(root_folder)

 # (Re)generate the leveldb database (known to get corrupted...)
 GenerateDB(image_file_train, label_file_train, "mnist-train-nchw-leveldb")
 GenerateDB(image_file_test, label_file_test, "mnist-test-nchw-leveldb")

-if os.path.exists(root_folder):
-    print("Looks like you ran this before, so we need to cleanup those old workspace files...") shutil.rmtree(root_folder)

-os.makedirs(root_folder)
-workspace.ResetWorkspace(root_folder)

-print("training data folder:"+data_folder)
+print("training data folder:" + data_folder)
-print("workspace root folder:"+root_folder)
+print("workspace root folder:" + root_folder)
 ```

-We will be using the `CNNModelHelper`, which has a set of wrapper functions that automatically separates the parameter intialization and the actual computation into two networks.
-Under the hood, a `CNNModelHelper` object has two underlying nets, `param_init_net` and `net`, that keeps record of the initialization network and the main network respectively.
+We will be using the `ModelHelper` class to represent our main model and using `brew` module and `Operators` to build our model. `brew` module has a set of wrapper functions that automatically separates the parameter intialization and the actual computation into two networks.
+Under the hood, a `ModelHelper` object has two underlying nets, `param_init_net` and `net`, that keeps record of the initialization network and the main network respectively.

 For the sake of modularity, we will separate the model to multiple different parts: